Pi4J/pi4j.github.io/content/pi4j-os/_index.md

 GITHUB PROJECT: [https://github.com/Pi4J/pi4j-os](https://github.com/Pi4J/pi4j-os)
 {{% /notice %}}

+## For Raspberry Pi 3 and 4

 {{% notice warning %}}
 Pi4j OS doesn't work on the Raspberry Pi 5.
+{{% /notice %}}

+Because of changes in the Raspberry Pi Operating System related to the release of the Raspberry Pi 5, the Pi4J OS is currently only compatible with the Raspberry Pi 3 and 4.

-Instead, on a Raspberry Pi 5, do a standard install, as [described here](https://www.raspberrypi.com/software/).
+For the Raspberry Pi 5, you can achieve the same kind of features by starting with a standard installation as [described here](https://www.raspberrypi.com/software/).
 After starting the Raspberry Pi, you can install Java and everything you need to build Pi4J on the Raspberry Pi, using the following script:

 ```shell
 #!/bin/bash -e